Archives and Records Administration

 Your Career Opportunities

-With a Master's Degree in Archives and Records Administration (MARA) from the San José State University School of Library and Information Science, you will be prepared for leadership positions in the fields of information governance and corporate archives.
+With a Master's Degree in Archives and Records Administration (MARA) from the San Jose State University School of Information, you will be prepared for leadership positions in the fields of information governance and corporate archives.

 Imagine an exciting career as a Digital Asset Manager, Risk Management Consultant, Technical Information Specialist, Archivist, Electronic Records Manager, or Information Governance Lead - just to name a few of the emerging career titles that could be on your business card.